Frequently Asked Questions

 MAY I LOAN MY CAR TO ANOTHER PERSON?

-Family and friends may borrow your car with your permission in Mexico.
+Family members (with the same last name) may borrow your car, with your permission, to travel within Mexico.
 In the case of borrowing a friend’s car to travel to Mexico that is not permitted any longer.
 If the car is not in the name of the person driving you will not be able to obtain a vehicle permit.

 WHAT ABOUT A COMPANY CAR?